about14sheep/yell_proxy_chat/README.md

-Proximity chat Redis implementation using WebSockets, with SQL database and React client.
-Modeled after twitch.tv chat.
+Proximity chat Redis implementation using WebSockets, with SQL storage using Flask and SQLAlchemy and React client.
+Inspired by twitch.tv chat.

 The Serv foolder holds the current state of the backend built in Flask, Sqlalchemy, and Redis